Qassem Soleimani's Enduring Legacy Across The Middle East

 Recent related videos from verified sources

-The United States killed Iran’s top general and the architect of Tehran’s proxy wars in the Middle East in an air strike at Baghdad’s international airport on Friday, an attack that threatens to..
+The United States has assassinated Iranian Major-General Qassem Soleimani, the spearhead of Iran's spreading military influence in the Middle East, in an air strike at Baghdad's..

 Recent related news from verified sources